USS Zumwalt: Role

 The Zumwalt class was designed with multimission capability.
 Unlike previous destroyer classes, designed primarily for deep-water combat, the Zumwalt class was primarily designed to support ground forces in land attacks, in addition to the usual destroyer missions of anti-air, anti-surface, and antisubmarine warfare.

-Zumwalt is equipped with two Advanced Gun Systems (AGS), which are designed to fire the Long Range Land Attack Projectile (LRLAP).
+Zumwalt was initially equipped with two Advanced Gun Systems (AGS), which were designed to fire the Long Range Land Attack Projectile (LRLAP).
 LRLAP was to be one of a range of land attack and ballistic projectiles for the AGS, but was the only munition the AGS could use.
 LRLAP had a range of up to 100 nmi fired from the AGS.
 It was to be a key component for ground forces support, but LRLAP procurement was cancelled in 2016 and the Navy has no plan to replace it.
 Since Zumwalt class cannot provide naval gunfire support the Navy has re-purposed the class to surface warfare.
+During a refit starting in 2023, the AGS systems are being replaced by missiles.